CLI Overview

 |---|---|

-Section titled “Creating a Feature”ranger feature create "Dark Mode Toggle" \ -d "Add dark mode support to settings page" \ -c "User opens settings, toggles dark mode, and the page switches themes"Features auto-detect your git repo and branch.
-The feature becomes active immediately.
+Section titled “Creating a Feature Review”ranger create "Dark Mode Toggle" \ -d "Add dark mode support to settings page" \ -c "User opens settings, toggles dark mode, and the page switches themes"Feature reviews auto-detect your git repo and branch.
+The feature review becomes active immediately.

 Resuming Work

-Section titled “Resuming Work”At the start of a session, check for existing features:
+Section titled “Resuming Work”At the start of a session, check for existing feature reviews:

-Section titled “Verification”ranger verify-feature spawns a browser agent to test your checklist items.
+Section titled “Verification”ranger go spawns a browser agent to test your scenarios.

 Common options: